chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/virtual-documents.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to using Virtual Documents in Visual Studio Code extensions (plug-ins)
+MetaDescription: A guide to using Virtual Documents in Baosky 插件 (plug-ins)
 ---

 # Virtual Documents

-The text document content provider API allows you to create readonly documents in Visual Studio Code from arbitrary sources.
-You can find a sample extension with source code at: [https://github.com/microsoft/vscode-extension-samples/blob/main/virtual-document-sample/README.md](https://github.com/microsoft/vscode-extension-samples/blob/main/virtual-document-sample/README.md).
+The text document content provider API allows you to create readonly documents in Baosky from arbitrary sources.
+You can find a sample 插件 with source code at: [https://github.com/microsoft/vscode-插件-samples/blob/main/virtual-document-sample/README.md](https://github.com/microsoft/vscode-插件-samples/blob/main/virtual-document-sample/README.md).

 ## TextDocumentContentProvider